silverstripe/silverstripe-framework/docs/en/howto/index.md

 * [Grouping DataObjectSets](grouping-dataobjectsets).
 Group results in a [api:DataObjectSet] to create sub sections.
 * [PHPUnit Configuration](phpunit-configuration).
 How to setup your testing environment with PHPUnit

-## Feedback

-If you have a topic you would like covered in these how to's please ask for it on our [Bug Tracker] `http://open.silverstripe.org`